biosimulations/biosimulations/docs/users/creating-vega-visualizations.md

 ## Examples

 Below is an example snippet of a Vega document which illustrates how SED-ML reports can be mapped to Vega data sets.
-Several complete examples are available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/dev/examples).
 ```json
 {
   "signals": [